Home

 Photo © Christian Payne

 As Music Director of Nexus Opera, he prepared a highly praised Curlew River (Britten) for the Bath Festival and subsequent BBC Television broadcasts and a Prom in the Royal Albert Hall.
-He has conducted opera for BBC Radio (including three further world premières), the Aldeburgh Festival, Radio France, Queen's Festival (Belfast), Netherlands Opera and Opera Northern Ireland.
-In 1994 Lionel Friend made his début at La Monnaie in Brussels, in charge of the European première of Jonathan Harvey's Inquest of Love, returning there for Un ballo in maschera and Peter Grimes in following seasons.
-After a notably successful first appearance with The Royal Ballet at the Royal Opera House, Covent Garden in 1991, he rejoined them on their 1993 European Tour and performances at the Met in New York the following year.
+He has conducted opera for BBC Radio (including three further world premičres), the Aldeburgh Festival, Radio France, Queen's Festival (Belfast), Netherlands Opera, Oper Köln, Oper Frankfurt and Opera Northern Ireland.
+After making his début at La Monnaie in Brussels, when he was in charge of the European premičre of Jonathan Harvey's Inquest of Love, he returned there in subsequent seasons for Un ballo in maschera and Peter Grimes.
+After a notably successful first appearance with The Royal Ballet at the Royal Opera House, Covent Garden in 1991, he joined them on their 1993 European Tour and for performances at the Met in New York the following year.

 In addition to opera and ballet, Lionel Friend has also given concerts and recorded with many of Europe's principal symphony orchestras and choruses, as well as all the BBC orchestras and many others in the UK.
 He first appeared with the BBC Symphony at the Royal Festival Hall in 1984.
 Following his début with the Royal Liverpool Philharmonic Orchestra in 1994 he was immediately re-invited for further concerts; and at Simon Rattle's invitation he conducted a number of programmes with the City of Birmingham Symphony.
-He has a long-term relationship with the Nash Ensemble both in concert and recordings (including works by Schoenberg, Debussy and Britten), has recorded L’histoire du soldat with the Scottish Chamber Orchestra.
-Other recordings include discs with the BBC Symphony Orchestra on the Hyperion label and the BBC Scottish Symphony on Marco Polo.
+He has a long-term relationship with the Nash Ensemble both in concert and recordings (including works by Schoenberg, Debussy, Poulenc, Ravel and Britten), and has recorded L’histoire du soldat with the Scottish Chamber Orchestra.
+Other recordings include CDs with the BBC Symphony Orchestra on the Hyperion label and the BBC Scottish Symphony on Marco Polo.
 In 2007 he conducted the Royal Philharmonic Orchestra in an operatic programme with the baritone Bryn Terfel.

-Last updated: June 2010
+Last updated: January 2023

 Photo downloads